google/WebFundamentals/src/content/en/fundamentals/vr/vr-perspective/index.md

 {# wf_updated_on: 2017-06-05 #}
 {# wf_published_on: 2017-06-05 #}

-# Seeing the web from a VR perspective {: .page-title }
+# Seeing the Web from a VR Perspective {: .page-title }

 There are several things about creating WebVR content that are not like regular web development.
 This means that you need different techniques and a different